Penn State - Safety

 The aforementioned shall not apply to service animals, to authorized research conducted by a University department, to the use of an animal to carry out functional responsibilities of a University department, or to an animal hospital or to a shelter designed and constructed to house animals.

-A person having an animal in a building or on the property in violation of these regulations, and who refuses to comply with the regulations upon the request of a responsible person, is subject to arrest for trespass if he/she fails to depart the property.
+A person having an animal in a building or on the property in violation of these regulations, and who refuses to comply with the regulations upon the request of a responsible person, may be subject to arrest for trespass if he/she fails to depart the property.

 A person who allows an animal to run at large upon the property in violation of the Pennsylvania "Dog Law of 1983 - Act 225" is subject to a citation for such violations.

-An animal tethered and unattended upon the property of the University in violation of these regulations will be impounded by the Department of Safety and released to a local animal hospital.
+An animal tethered and unattended upon the property of the University in violation of these regulations will be impounded by the campus designated public safety entity and released to a local animal hospital or animal rescue facility.
 The owner will be responsible for any costs incurred.
-If the owner cannot be located within a period of three days, the animal will be turned over to the Society for the Prevention of Cruelty to Animals.

 For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.